PaulTR/AndroidDemoProjects/README.md

 AndroidArduinoLEDControl: Android project and Arduino sketch file for controlling 3 different LEDs attached to an Arduino board from an Android device.

 AndroidTVAsteroidBelt: Example of using OpenGL and the Android TV controller to make a basic Asteroids game.
+The tutorial for this demo can be found on Binpress - http://www.binpress.com/tutorial/getting-started-with-game-development-for-android-tv/149

 AndroidTVMediaPlayer: A demo media project for the AndroidTV.